 Breda Lynch is a Irish artist living in Limerick.
 She received her BA Hons degree at the Crawford College of Art, Cork, MA in Fine Art from Chelsea College of Art, London and an MPhil from the University of Wolverhampton, England.

-She has curated art exhibitions, most notably ‘Darkness Visible’ with Ann Mulrooney at the Galway Arts Centre commissioned by the Galway Arts Festival in 2008, ‘A Poem of Friendship’ at Occupy Space, Limerick 2010, ‘Excavate’, commissioned by Cork Printmakers and Cork City Museum, 2010 and ‘Other Drawings’ at Ormston House 2012.
+She has curated art exhibitions, most notably ‘Darkness Visible’ with Ann Mulrooney at the Galway Arts Centre commissioned by the Galway Arts Festival in 2008, ‘A Poem of Friendship’ at Occupy Space, Limerick 2010, ‘Excavate’, commissioned by Cork Printmakers and Cork City Museum, 2010 and ‘Other Drawings’ at Ormston House, Limerick 2012.

 Breda is a full-time lecturer in Fine Art at Limerick School of Art and Design, LIT, Limerick.

 Lynch references gothic worlds in her work, which question ‘what is considered traditional ‘normality’.
 This is in a sense a night or ‘noir’ world where extremes and uncertainties of sexuality, morality and power exist shadowing the prevalent social ethos.
 The gothic operates within what Freud terms the ‘uncanny’, which could be described as the fear of the new and unknown.
 But the gothic world is a dark one, where it is impossible to see certainties.
 The fact that there are no certainties is much more unsettling than any supernatural imagery that the gothic evokes.’
 (Greg McCartney – Director, North West Visual Arts Archive, Ireland, 2007).